-The Chairman of the Audit Committee, Nomination and Remuneration Committee and the Stakeholders Relationship Committee, or any other Member of any such Committee authorised by the Chairman of the Committee to attend on his behalf, shall attend the General Meeting.
+The Chairman of the Audit Committee, Nomination and Remuneration Committee and the Stakeholders Relationship Committee, or any other Member of any such Committee authorised by the Chairman of the respective Committee to attend on his behalf, shall attend the General Meeting.

 While all Directors are expected to attend the General Meetings of the company, the Chairmen of the Audit Committee, Nomination and Remuneration Committee and the Stakeholders Relationship Committee are specifically required by this paragraph of SS-2, to attend the General Meeting of the company.
-Flexibility has however been given to the Chairman of these Committees to authorise any other Member of the Committee to attend the General Meeting on his behalf, in case he is unable to be present at the Meeting (In line with Section 178(7) of the Act).
+Flexibility has however been given to the Chairman of the respective Committee to authorise any other Member of the Committee to attend the General Meeting on his behalf, in case he is unable to be present at the Meeting.